-We are a young family in the process of building a small-scale, cosy holiday-park for those who want to get close to nature.
+We are a family business in the process of creating a small-scale holiday-park for those who want to get close to nature.
 Your stay with us should be comfortable, which is why we offer both cottages and safari tents with hotal standard service, but also camping in the more traditional sense.
 For us, the history of the estate and region is important to us, and we are proud to be able to bring this history to our guests.
 We strive to be responsibile custodians of the land that we have inherited, by managing it in a sustainable fashion and making Anfasteröd Gårdsvik available to others.
 If you are looking for an active holiday close to nature, with friendly service and respect for the local history and environment, look no further.

 We are two civil engineers from the countryside, who after ten years in the industry and big city have returned to our roots in the countryside for a new challenge.
 Hanna is the fourth generation of a family that has managed Anfasteröd for a hundred years and Magnus comes from a farm outside of Habo.
 We are passionate about Anfasteröd, nature, history, adventure and good food.
 For us it’s not just about starting a business, it’s a family-run project that we are personally committed to and put our whole hearts into.
 The whole family is involved and even many friends from the area.
 By our side we have a fantastic team including two cheerful chefs, a gang of energetic caretakers, carpenters, painters, gardeners, nimble cleaners, multilinguistic receptionists, an early-bird breakfast hostess, and tenacious waiters and waitresses.
 During peak season we are about 20 staff of 6 different nationalities.